paper-codes/2021-IQW/README.md

 # 2021-IQW
-Source code for paper [A Complete Quantum Circuit to Solve the Information Set Decoding Problem](#Authors and citations) submitted at 2021 IEEE Quantum Week Conference.
+Source code for paper [A Complete Quantum Circuit to Solve the Information Set Decoding Problem](#authors-and-citations) submitted at 2021 IEEE Quantum Week Conference.
 The bibtex is available at the end of the Readme.

 This repository is taken from the code available at